Is your business ready to go global? We’re here to help.

 Clark Gateway, Philippines

-FedEx Clark Gateway was launched in September 2021 to provide Philippine customers with greater connectivity and reliable shipping to the U.S., Europe and Asia.
-Equipped with state-of-the-art technology, the 17,000-square-meter facility enables faster processing with the capability to sort 9,000 parcels per hour as well as a high-tech cold storage facility for varying temperature-sensitive shipments.
+The FedEx Clark Gateway was launched in September 2021 to provide Philippines customers with greater connectivity and reliable shipping to the US, Europe and Asia.
+Equipped with state-of-the-art technology, the 17,000-square-meter facility enables faster processing with the capability to sort 9,000 parcels per hour.
+It also has a high-tech cold storage facility for varying temperature-sensitive shipments.

 Special care was also taken to ensure that the facility lessens environmental impact, while connecting the region’s businesses to the world responsibly and resourcefully.
 In line with our sustainability goals, the Clark gateway exclusively uses electric ground service equipment, replacing traditional units that run on fuel.